terry-citrix/ios-objective-c-simple-app/README.md

 Click on the **+ Capability** button and select **Keychain Sharing**.
 This will add a new section to this tab.
 Click on the **+** button and add keychain sharing for your project's application bundle identifier as well as the `com.citrix.mdx` group.

+This will add an "<project>.entitlements" file to your project.

 ### Verify that Everything Builds

 This is a good time to ensure that all of the changes you've just made do not disrupt your existing app.